 What You Should Know About This Degree

 Although students may be able to complete all of their coursework online in a given program, accredited nurse practitioner programs also have in-person requirements for clinical learning.
-Since healthcare is a human services field, this hands-on learning is key in preparing nurse practitioners treat and interact with patients.
-The number of clinical hours and the settings in which students complete vary based on the program and state regulations.
+Since healthcare is a human services field, this hands-on learning is key in preparing nurse practitioners to treat and interact with patients.
+The number of clinical hours and the settings in which students complete them vary based on the program and state regulations.
 When researching programs, find out the specifics of their clinical requirements, including what kind of placement assistance students receive from the program.

 In order to provide services as a nurse practitioner, individuals must obtain a certification and licensure.
 National certification boards like the American Nurses Credentialing Center or the American Academy of Nurse Practitioners certify nurse practitioners.
 The certification process usually entails paying a fee and passing an examination.
 There is also a recertification process for maintaining credentials.

 Nurse practitioners receive their licenses from the state in which they are practicing.
 State regulations can affect where a student receives their degree.
-If you are considering an online degree from a school in a different state, it’s important to confirm that the school is authorized to grant degrees to students in your home state, and that your state’s licensing board will recognize the degree.
+If you are considering an online degree from a school in a different state, it’s important to confirm that the school is authorized to grant degrees to students in your home state and that your state’s licensing board will recognize the degree.

 When selecting an online nurse practitioner program, here are a few questions to ask: